STMicroelectronics/ism330dhcx-rs/examples/mlc_six_d_position_stm32f401re/README.md

 - The ISM330DHCX sensor is initialized over I2C with the high I2C address.
 - The sensor ID is read and verified to ensure proper communication.
 - The sensor is reset to default configuration and the code waits for reset completion.
-- The Machine Learning Core (MLC) is configured by writing a predefined UCF sequence (`SIX_D`) to the sensor registers.
+- The Machine Learning Core (MLC) is configured by writing a predefined JSON sequence (`SIX_D`) to the sensor registers.
 This configures the sensor to detect six orientation states.
 - Interrupt routing is set to output MLC events on interrupt pin 1.
 - Interrupt notification mode is configured to pulsed embedded latched mode.